oo13/prec_ctrl/README.md

 In practical range, exactness doesn't depend on the exponent.

 ### The Sufficient Bit-Width of the Significand for Double Operations
 It's almost same as the integer operation.
 To make it clear, I created [FixedPoint](@ref prec_ctrl::FixedPoint) class calculating with the same way of double.
-It handles the number by manually shifting and culculating of the integer.
+It handles the number by manually shifting and calculating of the integer.

 #### For Addition/Subtraction
 Basically, the addition and the subtraction add one bit-width to the significand.
 More strictly, it's two plus the difference of the places of the higher MSB and the lower LSB.